RayTracing

 (default) | nonnegative scalar

-Relative permittivity of the surface material, specified as a nonnegative scalar.
-Relative permittivity is expressed as a ratio of absolute material permittivity to the permittivity of vacuum.
-The model uses this value to calculate path loss due to reflection.
-The default value corresponds to plaster board at 1.9 GHz.
+Real relative permittivity of the surface material, specified as a nonnegative scalar.
+Real relative permittivity is expressed as the real part of the ratio of complex absolute material permittivity to the absolute permittivity of vacuum.
+The model uses this value to calculate path loss involving interactions with surfaces.
+The default value corresponds to concrete at 1.9 GHz.

 Dependencies